tofumatt/strongly-typed/_posts/2015-01-12-transatlantic.md

 First thing's first: the self-employed sponsor should be able to "move" their business. _Without the intent to move their business, UK Immigration will refuse your application._ Proving this is as simple as writing it in a letter, but it's worth mentioning.

-**The British sponsor is going to need to make at least £18,600.** You must convert _any non-pound amounts to GBP_.
+**The British sponsor must make at least £18,600/year.** You must convert _any non-pound amounts to GBP_.
 You _must_ do this at [oanda.com](http://www.oanda.com/currency/converter/).
 To add to the annoyance: you must use exchange rate on the day you got the money.
 Have fun with that if you have lots of deposits!

 I hope you kept good business records!
 You'll need to prove your business makes money.
 Print out your bank statements for the *last two fiscal years in your country*.
 Then **highlight every deposit and link it to an invoice**.
 Afterward, find every transfer from your business account to your personal bank account.
 This is to prove your business pays you.